Speech Topics

 Read More +

 Using eye-opening statistics and amusing real-world examples, Jon explains why an effortless customer experience is such a rare and powerful competitive differentiator.
+He describes the two primary sources of loyalty-sapping effort (physical and cognitive) and shares actionable strategies for mitigating both.

 Topics typically covered in this program include: